Miscellaneous white spored Wood-inhabiting Mushrooms

 Baeospora myriadophylla - found on logs, crowded purple gills keep their colour longer than the rest of this purple-tinged mushroom.
 Marasmioid clade.

-Megacollybia platyphylla grp (M. fallax) - large (but <10cm) grey-brown cap sometimes with radial streaks that split, gill edges that might get eroded in age, and some white rhizomorphs at the stem base.
+Megacollybia fallax (platyphylla grp) - large (but <10cm) grey-brown cap sometimes with radial streaks that split, gill edges that might get eroded in age, and some white rhizomorphs at the stem base.
 Not hygrophanous.
 Marasmioid clade.

 Gymnopus (Collybia) bakerensis - <4cm.
 Mostly white with a pinkish brown stem base, growing on wood.
 Less crowded gills than Ossicaulis.
 Not hygrophanous.

-Callistosporium luteoolivaceum - a kind of greasy olive yellow-brown.
+Callistosporium graminicolor ('luteoolivaceum') - a kind of greasy olive yellow-brown.
 Not hygrophanous.
 Hard to ID, especially when the olive colour has faded or when growing from the ground from buried wood.
-Probably in the Tricholomatoid clade.
+In the Tricholomatoid clade.
 5cm or less.

 Usually decurrent gills.